jaybjackie/RocketShootProject/README.md

 ### 2. Class `aircraft.py`

 Aircraft class is the child class of Mold Super class which intialize flying objects.
 This class adding attributes lives and score to represent aircraft lives and its earned from destroyed enemies.
+#### method

 ### 3. Class `enemy.py`